 Technicians check for loose parts as part of an annual inspection or tuneup, helping prevent unexpected repairs mid-winter.

 Text If you smell natural gas (a rotten egg-like smell) when you approach your furnace, you have a gas leak.
 Turn your furnace off immediately and ventilate the area, then open up the furnace, locate and shut off the gas valve.

 A gas leak will need to be fixed by a professional repair company, so schedule service ASAP to minimize your time without heat, for both your comfort and to prevent your pipes from freezing.

 Your Arlington furnace repair experts are here for you.

 While regular maintenance and quarterly air filter changes go a long way in keeping your furnace happy and healthy, your heater bears a heavy and constant workload most winters.
 Heavy demand is going to show the age and wear and tear your furnace has sustained over the years, and unfortunately, even the best-cared-for heaters sometimes fail.

 Don’t suffer in the cold!
 Our professional technicians perform quality repairs and our call center is open 24/7 in case of emergencies.
-If you have a broken heater, contact John C. Flood for service today.
+If you have a broken heater, call (703) 214-5611 or contact John C. Flood for service today.